jurtasun/rcds_intro_nextflow/chapter2/README.md

 process job 3
 ```

-The channel guarantees that items are delivered in the same order as they have been sent - but - since the process is executed in a parallel manner, there is no guarantee that they are processed in the same order as they are received.
+The channel guarantees that items are delivered in the same order as they have been sent.
+But since the process is executed in a parallel manner, there is no guarantee that they are processed in the same order as they are received.

-##### 2.2.2 Input files
+##### Input files

+We can provide the input through a file, rather than hard-coded in the script, using the `.fromPath()` channel factory.

 ```nextflow
 // Create a queue channel from the file lines